What to Expect:

 Course work includes the acquisition of American Sign Language (ASL); grammar, structure, and sociolinguistic properties; cognitive processes associated with interpretation between ASL and English; the structure and character of the deaf community; and acquisition of consecutive and simultaneous interpreting skills.

 Entry-level jobs for para-professional interpreters are available in educational systems or a variety of community settings.
-Individuals may choose from part-time, full-time, or self-employment/free-lance positions, or apply language skills to other human service related areas.
+Individuals may choose from a variety of position types including:

 Associate Degree in Interpreter Education (A55300)